I want to write articles I would want to read if I was in YOUR shoes.

 I want you to find value in my content, but most of all, I want you to use it.

-My goal, is to inspire you to think and take action on that thought.
-Even if it’s not your cup of tea, you tried it and now you have the most important angle in the world… perspective.
+My goal, is to inspire you to think and take action.
+Even if you take action on something that’s not your cup of tea, you’ve at the very least tried “it” and now you have the most important less in the world… an expanded perspective.

 Some posts will be published heavy with references, others will be published from my perspective, using my voice and my opinions.